icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-    8. For the JSON name _eventDate_, the value shall be syntactically valid time and date according to RFC3339.
+    8. Test case [-11309](#id-testCase-11309){ #id-testCase-11309 }: For the JSON name _eventDate_, the value shall be syntactically valid time and date according to RFC3339.
 ``` json
 {
   "code": -11309,